• mina86.com

 sudo sh -c 'umask 077; head -c 64 /dev/random >key-file'

-The first method creates the file as world-readable and before its permission are changed anyone can read it.
+The first method creates the file as world-readable1 and before its permission are changed anyone can read it.
 The second method creates the file as readable only by its owner from the beginning thus preventing the secret disclosure.

 exec 3>key-file